fermisda/webpie/docs/source/index.rst

 URL Mapping
 ~~~~~~~~~~~

-Notice that the Hello World server responded to URI path ending with ``hello``, which happens to be the name of the ``HelloHandler`` web method.
+Notice that the Hello World server responded to URI path ending with ``hello``, which happens to be the name of the method of the ``HelloHandler`` class.
-This is how WebPie works - it maps URI path to a web method of a Handler.
+This is how WebPie works - basically, it maps URI path to a web method of a Handler.
 Here is a Handler with two web methods:

 .. code-block:: python